theKidOfArcrania/A.R.M.S./README.md

 ##Win Conditions:

-When all other players are dead, winner will gain X amount of points, others will gain points based on performance Games are matched based on ranking
+When all other players are dead, winner will gain X amount of points, others will gain points based on performance.
+People in the games are matched based on their ranking.

 ##Weapons: